 In 2010, she participated in humanitarian relief efforts during the devastating earthquake in Haiti and provided anesthesia services to a countless number of victims, many of whom were children.
 This experience would have a profound impact on her views concerning socioeconomic disparities here in the U.S. and countries abroad.
 Her second novel, Behind Closed Doors 2: Dana’s Story, was heavily influenced by her experience in Haiti.
 The critically acclaimed novel was the subject of the award winning short film adaptation Dana’s Story, which premiered on the campus of Grambling State University in November 2016.

-In October 2020, Dr. Smith completed a tour of duty in the Middle East and was awarded the National Defense Service Medal with a Bronze Service Star to denote her participation in the Global War On Terror.
-Always inspired by her surroundings and personal experiences, Dr. Smith was also inspired during this journey.
+In October 2020, Dr. Smith completed a tour of duty in the Middle East and was awarded the National Defense Service Medal with a Bronze Service Star and the Global War on Terrorism Expeditionary Medal.
+Always inspired by her surroundings, Dr. Smith was also inspired during this journey.
 421st MASH: Duty & Justice, a novel, is slated for completion next summer (2021).
-Dr. Smith is also the Director/Producer of the documentary film, He Never Came Home, which tells the story of Lemon Howard, a mentally disabled 16 year old who spends forty-two years in a mental institution for convicted felons for a crime that he did not commit.
-The projected completion date is spring 2021.
+Dr. Smith is also the Director/Producer of the documentary film, He Never Came Home, which tells the story of Lemon Howard, a mentally disabled 16 year old from Frierson, Louisiana who spent forty-two years in a mental institution for convicted felons for a crime that he did not commit.
+Professor Angela Bell of Southern University Law Center is an expert panelist for this production, which is scheduled for completion in March 2021.

 Dr. Smith is a member of Alpha Kappa Alpha Sorority, Inc. and takes seriously the organization’s motto “Service to all Mankind”.
 Her personal motto is “In as much as you’ve done to the least of the…”